 - Use a retinoid cream

-IPL is safe when done by a trained technician.
-But the treatment could cause hormonal brown spots to flare up.
+IPL treatment is safe when done by a trained technician.
+But it could cause hormonal brown spots to flare up.
 You could have other unwanted side effects.

 Your skin could: